TheMegamind/Hubitat-Drivers/piholeV6BlockingControl/README.md

 ## Requirements

 - **Hubitat Elevation** (tested on 2.2.x or later, though older versions may work).
-- **Pi-hole 6** instance(s) accessible from your Hubitat hub’s network.
+- **Pi-hole 6** instance(s) accessible from Hubitat hub’s network.

 ---

 ## Installation & Configuration

-Installation via [**Hubitat Package Manager (HPM)**](https://hubitatpackagemanager.hubitatcommunity.com/installing.html) is recommended to ensure your drivers remain up-to-date with feature updates, bugfixes, or other changes.
+Installation via [**Hubitat Package Manager (HPM)**](https://hubitatpackagemanager.hubitatcommunity.com/installing.html) is recommended to ensure the drivers remain up-to-date with feature updates, bugfixes, or other changes.
 In HPM, search for the keyword "Pi-hole" and choose the "Pi-hole v6 Multi-Instance Blocking Control Drivers."

-If you install via *HPM*, **skip to Step 3** below.
+If installed via *HPM*, **skip to Step 3** below.

 ---